 The Relay, known as the Citroen Jumper everywhere other than the UK, uses a bodyshell and platform that's shared with the Peugeot Boxer and Fiat Ducato - in fact, there are so few differences between the three vans that it can be hard to tell them apart.
 The one big difference is under that short bonnet, where Fiat uses its own engines and PSA opts for a different line-up.
-Peugeot and Citroen use 2.2-litre BlueHDi motors, and there are three power outputs to choose from.
+Peugeot and Citroen use 2.2-litre BlueHDi motors, and there are two power outputs to choose from.

 Citroen says its focus on long-term running costs and its relationship with customers is the top reason to buy the Relay over its sister vans.
 The Relay has headlights and a grille inspired by the new range of Citroen cars, with large chevrons that blend into chrome strips on the nose.
 The optional LED strip inside the headlights is a nice touch, too.

 The Relay has also been updated in more important areas - the doors and brakes have been tested and upgraded for durability, the engine range has been updated to improve emissions and economy, and interior quality has taken a step forward with extra options on the spec sheet.
 Sat-nav, a reversing camera, auto wipers, lane departure warning and tyre pressure sensors are all available.

 For the panel van, payload capacities range from 1,125kg to 1,870kg, and load volumes go from 8 cubic metres in the L1H1 version to 17 cubic metres in the L4H3, which is the longest and tallest model.
 The Relay can also be had in a range of formats, including chassis cab, tipper, dropside and Luton, plus a host of the firm’s Ready To Run conversions.

 Updates have helped to keep Relay in contention with rivals, but while it can't quite match the Ford Transit or Mercedes Sprinter in terms of driving, it does have a solid equipment list, a wide range of body styles and a practical cabin and load area.